Condition Care Guide

 The thyroid is a small, butterfly-shaped gland found near the base of the neck.
 It produces hormones that regulate vital metabolic processes throughout the body.
 A deficiency in the production of thyroid hormone, known as hypothyroidism, causes these processes to slow down or stop.
 Receptors for thyroid hormone are found throughout the body, and disturbance in thyroid functioning can cause problems in almost every system of the body from the heart and GI tract to sleep, mood, even the growth of hair, skin and nails.

-Symptoms often develop gradually and can sometimes take years to manifest.
+Symptoms of hypothyroidism often develop gradually and can sometimes take years to manifest.
 Women in their fifties and older are more likely to have hypothyroidism then men; however, teenagers, children and even infants can be affected by this condition.
-Typical symptoms of hypothyroidism include increasing fatigue and weakness, often with unintentional weight gain.
+Typical signs that you may have hypothyroidism include increasing fatigue and weakness, often with unintentional weight gain.
 Skin can become dry, rough and pale, with hair loss and dry, brittle nails.
 Other frequent problems are sensitivity to cold, muscle or joint aches, constipation, depression, irritability, memory loss, abnormal menstrual cycles with heavy blood flow, and decreased sex drive.

 If hypothyroidism is left untreated, symptoms of myxedema can appear.
 These include very dry skin, and swelling around the lips and nose called non-pitting (firm) edema.
 More severe symptoms can be life-threatening and include low blood pressure, decreased body temperature, shallow respirations, unresponsiveness and even coma.
 Fortunately, advanced hypothyroidism such as this is quite rare.

 What are the causes?